Mark Bouris

-Background
+Early life

-Mark Bouris was born in Punchbowl, New South Wales, to a Greek father of the Greek Orthodox faith and an Irish mother of the Roman Catholic faith. and lived in Punchbowl until the age of 18.
-Bouris attended the University of New South Wales.
+Mark Bouris was born in Punchbowl, New South Wales, to a Greek father of the Greek Orthodox faith and an Irish-Australian mother of the Roman Catholic faith. and lived in Punchbowl until the age of 18.
+Bouris attended Benilde High School in the nearby suburb of Bankstown.
+After high school, Bouris attended the University of New South Wales.

 Business career

 Wizard Home Loans was founded by Bouris in 1996 and was sold to GE Money in 2004 for $500 million.
-Subsequently, Wizard was sold by GE to competitor, Aussie Home Loans, for a fraction of the $500 million during the midst of the Global Financial Crisis in December 2008.
+In December 2008, during the 2008 financial crisis, Wizard was sold by GE to Aussie Home Loans for a fraction of the $500 million previous valuation.

 Current business

 On 18 June 2009, Bouris became the chairman of TZ Limited.
-Bouris wrote "I am a true believer in TZ, its technology, its people and now its working rhythms.
-I am excited about the future and I am privileged to be involved in what I consider to be an extraordinarily bright future for this company."

 He currently is the chairman of Yellow Brick Road which is involved in finance planning, finance advice, wealth management and home loans.
 He is a board member and supporter of the Sydney Roosters rugby league team, in the Australian National Rugby League.

 In August 2011, Bouris was appointed as non-executive chairman of Anteo Diagnostics, an Australian biotechnology company that provides innovative medical diagnostic technologies.
 He is also a Non-Executive Chairman of Serena Resources Limited, an Australian public resources company focused on developing copper opportunities in Chile.

 Awards

 Bouris first entered the BRW Rich 200 list in 2005 and in 2007, he was included on the list for the second time.

-In 2012, Mark Bouris was awarded an Honorary Doctor of Business degree (Hon.D.Bus.) from the University of New South Wales (UNSW) and an Honorary Doctor of Letters degree (Hon.D.Litt.) from the now Western Sydney University (WSU).
+In 2012, Bouris was awarded an Honorary Doctor of Business degree (Hon.D.Bus.) from the University of New South Wales (UNSW) and an Honorary Doctor of Letters degree (Hon.D.Litt.) from the now Western Sydney University (WSU).

 At the 2015 Australia Day Honours, Bouris was appointed a Member of the Order of Australia for significant service to the finance industry, particularly the home loan mortgage sector, to education, and to charitable organisations.